OlaJFrick/node-todo/README.md

 > create a todo item

-node app.js create -note="your todo item"
+node app.js create -item="Take out the trash"

 > remove an existing item

-node app.js remove -note="name of the item"
+node app.js remove -item="name of the item you want removed"

 > list all todo items